pallavig702/Multimodal_LLM_LLaVaNext_Project/README.md

 # Multimodal_LLM_LLaVaNext_Project

-#Create Environment
+#Create Environment <br />
+python3 -m venv LLaVaNV_env      ##LLaVaNV_env is the name of the environment

+#Activate the environment
+source LLaVaNV_env/bin/activate

-#Install the following requirements in linux terminal
+#Install the following requirements in linux terminal <br />
-pip install -r requirements.txt bash OtherRequirements.sh
+pip install -r requirements.txt <br />
+bash OtherRequirements.sh <br />

-#We used slurm for this project as we required HPC GPU clusters so we use sbatch
+#We used slurm for this project as we required HPC GPU clusters so we use sbatch <br />